Most sports require players to be tall to take advantage of plays, and when you’re on the shorter side, the thought of being short may hold you back.

 Are soccer players short?

 As always, though, simply quoting an average is an oversimplification.
-Let’s consider some of the pros and cons of being a shorter soccer player and then analyze how those factors affect different players in different positions.
+Let’s consider some pros and cons of being a shorter soccer player and then analyze how those factors affect players in different positions.

 First, let’s take a quick look at some of the general advantages and disadvantages of being a short soccer player:

 - Better balanceand stability